* ESC - close the search window

 To stay afloat, publishers often diversify by combining trade publishing with textbook production or bookselling, establishing their own book chains or individual stores.
 “Booksellers have more power than any other cultural institution,” Natasha Lomouri, head of PEN Georgia, explained.

 Many experienced managers and professionals in the cultural sector, working within government-affiliated institutions, have been forced to resign under pressure from the ruling party, significantly weakening these institutions.
-Conversely, this exodus has strengthened non-governmental institutions, such as PEN Georgia, now led by Natasha Lomouri, former head of Writer’s House.
+Conversely, this exodus has strengthened non-governmental institutions such as PEN Georgia, now led by Natasha Lomouri, former head of Writer’s House.

 Following the enactment of the “foreign agents” law, some non-governmental organizations, including the Georgian Publishers Association, have registered as “foreign agents.”
-Others, despite receiving over 20 percent of funding from foreign grants, have chosen to boycott the law.
+Others, despite receiving over 20 percent of their funding from foreign grants, have chosen to boycott the law.

 Georgian publishers who don’t support the leading party’s politics face exclusion from public spaces like libraries and other government-funded institutions.
 Participants of the Georgian stand said they have been blacklisted, preventing collaboration or event hosting in public buildings or even with the Georgian Embassy abroad.

 However, the government doesn’t block non-supportive publishers from applying for Georgian grant programs.
 Yet, the majority of publishers choose not to apply.
-As Gvantsa Jobava puts it, “We refuse to get any money from the Ministry of culture because we don’t want to legitimize their actions against independent Georgian culture with any possible collaboration with them.
+As Gvantsa Jobava puts it, “We refuse to get any money from the Ministry of Culture because we don’t want to legitimize their actions against independent Georgian culture through any possible collaboration with them.
 Instead, we decided to show that we are free and stronger together.”

 One week before the elections, Sulakauri bookstores decorated all their vitrines with a single title: “Animal Farm” by George Orwell.
 This public display didn’t achieve its intended goal, but unlike their Russian counterparts, Georgian publishers aren’t complaining.
-Instead, they’re embracing Gvantsa Jobava’s notion that “every government is a reflection of society’s failures”.
+Instead, they’re embracing Gvantsa Jobava’s notion that “every government is a reflection of society’s failures.”

 Photo: Sulakauri Publishing